sanasheikh88/Beyond-Chat/README.md

-# 💬 Inbox Chat Interface with AI Copilot
+# 💬 Inbox Chat Interface

 A sleek web-based chat interface with inbox management, message bubbles, and an integrated AI Copilot assistant.
 Built with pure HTML, CSS, and JavaScript.